 10. Rev it up at the Saskatoon Show & Shine Weekend

-Saskatoon in summer means classic car owners can uncover their beautifully restored motor babies and show them off by cruising the streets on weekends.
+Saskatoon in summer means classic car owners can shine.
+They uncover their beautifully restored motor babies and show them off by cruising the streets on weekends.
 The biggest car fest in town takes place towards late August at the ROCK 102 Show and Shine weekend.

 11. Get curious at Saskatoon Nutrien Wonderhub